villez/vswiki/README.md

  * main testing tools: RSpec, capybara, poltergeist, database_cleaner, shoulda-matchers
  * additional testing utilities: guard, launchy, simplecov

+## Future Development

+These are just ideas, not an actual plan!

+ * planning to keep up with Rails upgrades, at least within 4.x
+ * implementing full text search, possibly with PostgreSQL
+ * investigating possibilities for configuring other markup parsers
+ * supporting image uploads (or other files)
+ * investigating implementing the markup parser with a proper grammar instead of ad hoc regexes
+ * making sections/subsections of text "foldable" when displaying wiki pages
+ * supporting wiki page renaming; the tricky part is handling any potential wikilinks in other pages that are referring to the old name
+ * supporting templates for certain kinds of wiki pages
+ * more text formatting options: small text, super/subscripts, definition lists
+ * possibility to add/configure custom markup options at runtime via configuration?
+ * investigate different wiki page versioning options; not a high priority feature for me, but is a key wiki feature in general
+ * user settings?
+ * supporting themes and customization
+ * including wiki pages within other pages
+ * footnotes/references
+ * generating TOC for a wiki page (from section headers)
+ * implementing authentication and access control - again, not an important feature for my own use case, but necessary in the general case

 ## Copyright & License